jeffstieler/atlas-help/user-accounts/authentication.html.md

 You can enable Two Factor authentication in the [security section](/settings/security) of your account settings.

-Be sure to save the generated recovery codes to
+Be sure to save the generated recovery codes.
+Each backup code can be used once to sign in if you do not have access to your two-factor authentication device.

 ### Vagrant Login